-Currently, I am a senior lecturer with Laureate Universities in the Bachelor of Health Science degrees (Naturopathy, Clinical Nutrition and Western Herbal Medicine).
-My areas of specialty include Anatomy and Physiology, Pathophysiology, Biochemistry, Nutritional Biochemistry and Pharmacognosy.
+Currently, I am a senior lecturer with Torrens University in the Bachelor of Health Science degrees (Naturopathy, Clinical Nutrition and Western Herbal Medicine).
+My areas of specialty include Anatomy and Physiology, Pathophysiology, Biochemistry, Nutritional Biochemistry and Pharmacology.

 I also lecture at post graduate level for qualified health professionals.
 These lectures are used by clinicians to contribute to their continuing professional education (CPE) on an annual basis.